eliot-org/eliot-experiment-builder/README.md

 ### How to run a survey
   - Choose a survey from the list
   - Add the desired modules
-  - Set their objects, if needed by the selected survey
+  - Set their objects, if needed by the selected survey.
   - Choose if you want to randomize some parts of a module
   - Set experiment settings
   - Choose which display to show the survey window on